LatentOctopus/LatentOctopus.github.io/_posts/spirits/fangs/2022-10-06-fangs-opening4.md

 Pros:

-- Strong turn 1.
+- Able to use [[Ranging hunt]] in all the first 3 turns.
 - Playing [[Teeth gleam]] in all the first 2-3 turns allows to scale better into the mid game, thanks to the higher number of Beasts on the island.

 Cons:

-- Even more energy-starved than the standard bottom track.
+- Very energy-starved.
   - On turn 5+ it's impossible to play to max CP if no 0-cost Minors have been found.
   - More susceptible to Events.
 - No flexibility in turn 1 card plays, and little to none in turn 2 and 3.
   - Harder to adapt to the board state.
   - The early game can be boring.
-- Little impact on the board in the first 3 turns outside of [[Ranging hunt]]
+- Possibly little impact on the board in the first 3 turns outside of [[Ranging hunt]]
   - [[Teeth gleam]] does not affect Invaders directly, and [[Too near the jungle]] does little in cases where it cannot prevent a build.